Simple Ways to Treat & Prevent Maskne

 Use a New Disposable Mask Each Day or Wash Your Reusable Mask Daily

 While I hate to throw away non-recyclable masks, it seems that they are more effective in preventing the spread of viruses than cloth masks.
 Be sure to toss yours regularly.
-For those of you who opt for reusable cloth face masks, wash it daily using hot water (unless otherwise recommended) and a gentle detergent.
-Harsh detergents have the potential to make maskne worse.
+For those of you who opt for reusable cloth face masks, wash it daily using hot water (unless otherwise recommended) and a gentle, fragrance-free detergent.
+Harsh detergents and fragrance have the potential to make maskne worse.
 You can toss it in the washing machine or wash it by hand.

 Disinfect Your Mask Throughout The Day

 Our mouths are full of all sorts of bacteria and as we exhale, these are carried out on tiny water droplets and lodge on the inside of our face masks.
 Eww!
 This, along with moisture and warmth, creates the perfect opportunity for bacteria to grow- and infect our pores.
-Our in-house esthetician, Tammy Howland, came up with a brilliant idea for keeping your mask clean.
-Every couple hours or so, remove your mask and spritz it with the Yarrow & Willow Bark BHA Toner. (*Ask us for a free mister for your aos toner!).
+To help alleviate this problem, every couple hours or so remove your mask and spritz it with the Yarrow & Wilow Bark BHA Toner.
 Three key ingredients: witch hazel, licorice and radish root ferment are all known antibacterials and will keep your mask fresh and clean.

 Cleanse Your Face Twice a Day